ceiphr/gnome-protonvpn-status/README.md

 <https://protonvpn.com/support/linux-vpn-tool/>

 Once you've done that, install and enable the extension on GNOME Extensions:

-**NOTICE: This extension is under review, so you can't get it on GNOME Extensions yet.
-Please install manually for the time being.
-This README will be updated when the extension is approved.**

 [<img src="assets/get-it-on-ego.svg?sanitize=true" alt="Get it on GNOME Extensions" height="100" align="middle">][ego]